WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 ## Logging

-Once you explicitly add datasets kedro will start logging when its loading, running, or saving each node.
-This will start to look a bit more familiar to anyone who has used kedro before.
+Once you explicitly add datasets, kedro will start logging when it's loading, running, or saving each node.
+Things will begin to look a bit more familiar to anyone who has used kedro before.

 ``` python